 Introduction The main objectives of software testing are to check and validate that the software product works as intended and to enhance the software’s quality.
 The two major types of software testing are functional and non-functional testing.
 Positive and negative...

-Introduction to 7 Principles of Testing The seven principles of testing have been established by the ISTQB as testing and software development has evolved over the years and are considered the core of testing.
-Principle 1: Testing shows the presence...
+Introduction to 7 Principles of Testing The seven principles of testing have been established by the ISTQB as testing and software development have evolved over the years and are considered the core of testing.
+First, let’s ponder where these principles...

 Introduction Let’s talk about the differences between smoke testing, sanity testing, and user acceptance testing (UAT).
 Generally, there is some confusion surrounding the topic of smoke testing vs. sanity testing.
 You might also be confused about why UAT is next...